UNMC users have two free supercomputing resources.

 Holland Computing Center (HCC) at Peter Kiewit Institute (PKI) in Omaha

 The Research IT Office (RITO) has close working relationship with PKI.
 If you are planning on accomplishing some work on the supercomputers at PKI, please contact us.
-To learn more about the facilities at PKI, please visit the PKI website.
+To learn more about the facilities at PKI, please visit the Holland Computing Center Web site.